Alday family murders: Perpetrators

-On April 22, 2003, after Carl Isaacs had exhausted his state and federal appeals, the Houston County Superior Court ordered Carl Isaacs' execution to take place between May 6 and May 13, 2003.
+On April 22, 2003, after Carl Isaacs had exhausted his state and federal appeals, the Houston County Superior Court ordered his execution to take place between May 6 and May 13, 2003.
 Isaacs filed a motion to vacate the execution order, as well as a state habeas petition; all motions to call off the execution were denied.
 Isaacs was executed by lethal injection on May 6, 2003, at the Georgia Diagnostic and Classification State Prison, and pronounced dead at 8:07 pm EST. Isaacs did not make a final statement or apologize to the Alday family.

-Reportedly, Isaacs' execution marked the first occasion since Georgia's post-1976 reinstatement of the death penalty wherein members of a victim's family were allowed to witness an execution; four members of the Alday family were permitted to directly view Isaacs' execution, although a total of approximately 60 Alday family members traveled to the state prison in Jackson to be present on the premises during the execution.
+Reportedly, Isaacs' execution marked the first occasion since Georgia's post-1976 reinstatement of the death penalty wherein members of a victim's family were allowed to witness an execution in Georgia.
+Four members of the Alday family were permitted to directly view Isaacs' execution, although a total of approximately 60 Alday family members traveled to the state prison in Jackson to be present on the premises during the execution.
 Isaacs had been on death row almost 30 years and was the longest-serving death row inmate in the United States at the time of his execution.
 By the time Carl Isaacs received his 2003 execution date, Ned Alday's wife, two brothers, sister, and fourth son had died, as had the judge who presided over the original 1974 trial of Coleman, Dungee, and Carl Isaacs; Seminole County's sheriff at the time; the first police officer to arrive at the scene of the murders; the original prosecutor; and several of the jurors who passed the initial death sentences.

 George Dungee died on April 4, 2006, at the age of 68, while still serving his sentence in Georgia State Prison in Reidsville.
 Although his body was not autopsied, his official cause of death was determined to be acute congestive heart failure and chronic obstructive pulmonary disease.
 Dungee had no relatives available to be notified of his death or to claim his body, so he was buried in the prison cemetery, with corrections officials serving as his pallbearers.

 Billy Isaacs was released from prison in 1993.
 Afterwards, he relocated to Florida, where he died on May 4, 2009, aged 51.

-As of March 2025, Wayne Coleman remains incarcerated in the Wilcox State Prison; he has repeatedly and unsuccessfully attempted to be released on parole.
+As of January 2026, Wayne Coleman remains incarcerated in the Wilcox State Prison; he has repeatedly and unsuccessfully attempted to be released on parole.